Hermes: Name and origin

 His cult was established in Greece in remote regions, likely making him originally a god of nature, farmers, and shepherds.
 It is also possible that since the beginning he has been a deity with shamanic attributes linked to divination, reconciliation, magic, sacrifices, and initiation and contact with other planes of existence, a role of mediator between the worlds of the visible and invisible.
-According to a theory that has received considerable scholarly acceptance, Hermes originated as a form of the god Pan, who has been identified as a reflex of the Proto-Indo-European pastoral god Péh_{2}usōn, in his aspect as the god of boundary markers.
+According to a theory that has received considerable scholarly acceptance, Hermes originated as a form of the god Pan, who has been identified as a reflex of the Proto-Indo-European pastoral god Péh_{2}usōn, in his aspect as the god of boundary markers (herma).
 The PIE root peh_{2} 'protect' also shows up in Latin pastor 'shepherd' (whence the English pastoral).
 A zero grade of the full PIE form (ph_{2}usōn) yields the name of the Sanskrit psychopomp Pushan, who, like Pan, is associated with goats.
-Later, the epithet supplanted the original name itself and Hermes took over the role of psychopomp and as god of messengers, travelers, and boundaries, which had originally belonged to Pan, while Pan himself continued to be venerated by his original name in his more rustic aspect as the god of the wild in the relatively isolated mountainous region of Arcadia.
+Hermes might have been an epithet of this (proposed) Indo-European god.
+Later, the epithet supplanted the original name itself and Hermes took over the role of psychopomp as god of messengers, travelers, and boundaries, which had originally belonged to Pan, while Pan himself continued to be venerated by his original name in his more rustic aspect as the god of the wild in the relatively isolated mountainous region of Arcadia.
 In later myths, after the cult of Pan was reintroduced to Attica, Pan was said to be Hermes's son.